 OTHER STOCK-BASED AWARDS.
 Other stock-based awards are awards, rights or other interests awarded to grantees that may be denominated or payable in, valued in whole or in part by reference to, or otherwise based on, or related to, common shares, including but not limited to awards of unrestricted stock.
-The Compensation Committee shall determine the terms and conditions of any other stock-based awards at the date of grant, as it deems appropriate, including but not limited to any restriction period, conditions to vesting and entitlement to dividends or other distributions.
+The Compensation Committee shall determine the terms and conditions of any other stock-based awards at the date of grant, as it deems appropriate, including but not limited to average and entitlement to dividends or other distributions.